oullin/content/infrastructure/2025-11-13-shipping-observability-for-oullin-infrastructure.md

 # Shipping Observability for Oullin API: What We Built and How You Use It

+We’ve just shipped a straightforward, secure way to understand how the Oullin API behaves in production.
+This work adds Prometheus for metrics collection, Grafana for dashboards, and a `/metrics` endpoint in the API—wired through Docker with strict network isolation.
+It’s simple to run on a single VPS, safe by default, and ready with pre-provisioned dashboards so we can spot issues fast and ship with confidence.

-Over the last cycle, I added a focused observability stack to the Oullin API.
-It gives us a clear picture of the app in production without exposing sensitive endpoints.
-This post explains what we built, how it’s wired, and the exact steps to run, access, and maintain it.
+Overall, it gives us a clear picture of the app in production without exposing sensitive endpoints.
+This post explains what we built, how it’s wired, and the exact steps for running, accessing, and maintaining it.

 ## What we shipped